-LPBF Advises Public of Algae Bloom in Northwest Corner of Lake Pontchartrain
+LPBF Advises Public of Algae Bloom in Lake Pontchartrain

-- Please note that this satellite imagery helps with identifying potential HABs, but the information needs to be confirmed by sampling
+- Satellite imagery has identified a potential HAB, but the information needs to be confirmed by sampling

 - There are some issues with low level clouds, and the resolution of the images near shore.
 Therefore there may be some inaccuracy in the images near land formations.